Rambouillet conference: Federal Republic of Yugoslavia and Republic of Serbia

+Kosovo

-The Kosovo would have competency over all matters not reserved to the Federal Republic of Yugoslavia and the Republic of Serbia.
+Kosovo would have competency over all matters not reserved to the Federal Republic of Yugoslavia and the Republic of Serbia.

 The institutions of Kosovo would be able to make laws in areas they have competency and would be able to levy taxes, and institute programs for economic, scientific, technological, regional and social development.

 Kosovo would be able to conduct foreign relations within its areas of competency including the right to maintain relations with foreign states, establish missions abroad, and join international organisations.

 Institutions

 The Rambouillet Agreement proposed the establishment of executive, legislative and judicial organs in Kosovo.